Safety at the Temple

-If you have a chronic illness, it can be dangerous to stop taking the medication for some time with the intent to take ayahuasca.
-Please inform us if you are taking medication and we will advise you accordingly.
+If you have a chronic illness, it may be dangerous to stop taking your medication for some time with the intent to take ayahuasca.
+Please speak with your prescribing physician prior to changing your pharmacological protocol and inform us if you are taking medication so that we can check for contraindications with ayahuasca.

-The alkaloids present in ayahuasca interact with the serotonergic system in different ways: the beta-carbolines, for example harmine, are inhibitors of the MAO enzyme, which has its role in the degradation of serotonin and other neurotransmitters.
-Therefore, the use of ayahuasca in combination with other serotonergic pharmaceuticals, such as antidepressants, can potentially cause adverse reactions such as the ‘serotonin syndrome’, which theoretically can have serious consequences for one’s health.
+The alkaloids present in ayahuasca interact with the serotonergic system in different ways: the beta-carbolines (harmine, for example) are inhibitors of the MAO enzyme, which has its role in the degradation of serotonin and other neurotransmitters.
+Therefore, the use of ayahuasca in combination with other serotonergic pharmaceuticals (such as antidepressants) can potentially cause adverse reactions such as “serotonin syndrome,” which can have serious consequences for one’s health.
 We advise people who are receiving treatment with medication (including natural products), or under the effect of any drug that acts on the serotonergic system, to be extremely cautious when considering taking ayahuasca.
 Please see our medical guidelines for more information and contact us if you are interested in attending a workshop but currently taking medication.

 Although not very common, there are cases of people who faint during the experience of taking ayahuasca.
-It is important to be aware that if a person gets up on a hard floor or with hard objects around, he/she can get hurt if he/she falls.
+It is important to be aware that if a person gets up on a hard floor or with hard objects around, they can get hurt if they fall.

 It is also important to take psychological safety into consideration.
-People with personality disorders or a history of mental disorders (such as borderline, bipolar, schizophrenia, etc) are at risk if they use ayahuasca.
-The Temple carries out a screening questionnaire for all potential guests that evaluates the presence of the above-mentioned risk factors.
+People with personality disorders or a history of mental disorders (such as borderline personality disorder, bipolar, schizophrenia, etc.) are at risk if they use ayahuasca.
+The Temple carries out a medical screening for all potential guests that evaluates the presence of the above-mentioned risk factors, among others.
 Ensuring a controlled context in which to work with ayahuasca, as well as adequate integration of the experience during and at the end of the workshop, are keys to reduce ayahuasca-related risks.
-Working with highly experienced healers and facilitators to ensure that issues are dealt with in a professional, caring and controlled manner is also a critical factor to reducing risks.
+Working with highly experienced healers and facilitators to ensure that issues are dealt with in a professional, caring, and controlled manner is also a critical factor in reducing risk.
 We treat the safety of our guests as of utmost importance and ensure that all measures, including 24-hour supervision, are adopted as and where necessary.

 Provided the above precautions have been diligently taken, working with ayahuasca is safe.
-Fortunately in seven years and having facilitated healing journeys for over 4000 guests, we have an exemplary track record and no serious issues (physically or psychologically) have ever arisen.
+Fortunately, since 2007 and having facilitated healing journeys for thousands of guests, we have an exemplary track record and no serious issues (physically or psychologically) have ever arisen.

 Respecting the Diet: Before and After an Ayahuasca Retreat